 Passive Digital Footprint:

-Passive digital footprints, on the other hand, are those that you unknowingly leave behind.
+On the other hand, passive digital footprints are those that you unknowingly leave behind.
 You have no idea what you're leaving behind, but you do!

 It occurs when sites that need data and are often visited accumulate a passive digital footprint.
 You hardly do that on purpose; it all happens inadvertently since you never consented to share the info.
-This procedure begins as soon as your device's IP address connects to that website.
+This procedure begins when your device's IP address connects to that website.

 What is the relevance of a digital footprint?

 Well, there’s a positive aspect of Digital Footprints too.
 Everything, after all, has both benefits and drawbacks.
 A digital footprint is crucial because it defines who you are in the digital world.
-It is a representation of your personality and style that influences things like employment opportunities, relationships, or anything else that assesses you.
+It represents your personality and style, influencing things like employment opportunities, relationships, or anything else that assesses you.

-Since we are spending more time online, it makes more sense to exhibit similarities to how we express ourselves offline.
+Since we spend more time online, it makes more sense to exhibit similarities to how we express ourselves offline.
 Just as it is difficult to correct major errors offline, it is also tough to do so online.
 Remember this while sending emails, chatting on media platforms, or writing blogs.

 Are our digital footprints irreversible?